0

 - **Society:**

-- Increasing discontent among peasants and workers.
+- Increasing dissatisfaction among farmers and workers.

 - **Culture:**

-- Strong Orthodox faith.
+- Strong Orthodox Christian faith.

 - **Military:**

-- The army is large in size but lacks equipment and training.
+- The army is large in size, but lacks equipment and training.

 - **Foreign Relations:**